Raboo/terraform-aws-wireguard/README.md

 The module is "Terragrunt ready" & supports multi region deployment & values in yaml format.
 Please see example here: [example/](example/)

+## Fork notes

+This is a fork that merges <https://github.com/jonasohland/terraform-aws-wireguard> and different commits/pull requests from <https://github.com/MarcMeszaros/terraform-aws-wireguard>.

+I also added the option to make the Ubuntu release configurable so it doesn't require code changes when they have a new release.

 ## Prerequisites

 Before using this module, you'll need to generate a key pair for your server and client, which cloud-init will source and add to WireGuard's configuration.

 - Install the WireGuard tools for your OS: https://www.wireguard.com/install/